bartswierz/learning-game/README.md

 - **Subtraction Problems**: Subtraction problems that are customizable to by utilizing the Settings Component in the Navigation Menu.
 Values 1-50 can be set for both numbers catered to your student's/child's learning.
 - **Multiplication Problems**: Multiplication problems that are customizable to by utilizing the Settings Component in the Navigation Menu.
 Values 1-50 can be set for both numbers catered to your student's/child's learning.
 - **Division Problems**: Division problems that are customizable to by utilizing the Settings Component in the Navigation Menu.
 Values 1-50 can be set for both numbers catered to your student's/child's learning.
-- **Settings**: Useful tool to customize both values for your randomized problems, slider components are used to make the user experience (UX) enjoyable
+- **Settings**: Useful tool to customize both values for your randomized problems, slider components are used to make the user experience (UX) enjoyable.
-- **PDF Worksheet Generator**:
+- **Take Home Problem Worksheet Generator**: Create a customizable worksheet containing 48 problems with the ability to customize both value ranges to your needs in UNDER 10 SECONDS.

+  ## Future Features

+- **Telling Time(Analog Clock)** - This feature introduces an engaging and interactive way for students to learn how to tell time using an analog clock within our web application.
+With this feature, students can visually grasp the concepts of hours, minutes, and seconds hands, aiding their understanding of time notation and its practical application.
+- **Word Problems** - An exciting feature designed to enhance students' mathematical problem-solving skills within our web application.
+With a diverse array of numerical challenges, students will engage in fun and stimulating scenarios, such as calculating quantities, solving equations, and deciphering mathematical riddles.